mikestreety/mikestreety/app/content/drafts/renovate.md

 ### Configuration

 We have a single "Renovate" repository which has the central config.
-This runs regularly and has the list of target repositories stored within - in theory nothing needs to be changed in the target repository itself for Renovate to start updating it.
+This runs regularly and has the list of target repositories stored within - in theory, nothing needs to be changed in the target repository itself for Renovate to start updating it.
 There is a option which allows you to have optional configuration files in the target repositories.

 I use a central `config.js` within the Renovate repository and then, if overrides are required, add a `renovate.json` file to the target repository.

 **For example**: We have our Renovate instance updating the Renovate repository itself.
 In the default config, we have it set so all minor updates are required to be merged by a human, however, with the [rate Renovate release](https://github.com/renovatebot/renovate/releases) it required several merge requests a day.

 In the Renovate repository, there is a config override stating minor updates can be automerged: